MetaCubeX/Meta-Docs/docs/api/index.en.md

   - navigation
 #   - toc
 ---

 # API

 ## Request Example

-curl example: `curl -H 'Authorization: Bearer ${secret}' http://${controller-api}/version`
+Curl example: `curl -H 'Authorization: Bearer ${secret}' http://${controller-api}/configs?force=true -d '{"path": "", "payload": ""}' -X PUT`

-This request includes the `'Authorization: Bearer ${secret}'` header, where:
+This request includes the header `'Authorization: Bearer ${secret}'`, where:

-- `${secret}`  is the [api](../config/general.md#api) secret set in the configuration file.
+- `${secret}` is the API key set in the configuration file [api](../config/general.md#external-control-api)
-- `${controller-api}` is the [api](../config/general.md#api) listening address set in the configuration file.
+- `${controller-api}` is the API listening address set in the configuration file [api](../config/general.md#external-control-api)
+- `?force=true` is a parameter that needs to be included in certain requests
+- `'{"path": "", "payload": ""}'` is the data for the resource to be updated

+In most cases, the data passed is `'{"path": "", "payload": ""}'`, which can include a new configuration file path.

 ## Logs

 ### `/logs`

-Request Method: `GET`
+Request method: `GET`

-- Obtain real-time logs.
+- Retrieve real-time logs.

 ## Traffic Information

 ### `/traffic`

-Request Method: `GET`
+Request method: `GET`

-- Obtain real-time traffic, measured in kbps.
+- Retrieve real-time traffic, measured in kbps.

 ## Memory Information

 ### `/memory`

-Request Method: `GET`
+Request method: `GET`

-- Obtain real-time memory usage, measured in kb.
+- Retrieve real-time memory usage, measured in kb.

 ## Version Information

 ### `/version`

-Request Method: `GET`
+Request method: `GET`

-- Get Clash version.
+- Retrieve the Clash version.

 ## Cache

 ### `/cache/fakeip/flush`

-Request Method: `POST`
+Request method: `POST`

-- Clear fake-IP cache
+- Clear the fake IP cache.

-## Runtime Configuration
+## Running Configuration

 ### `/configs`

-Request Method: `GET`
+Request method: `GET`

-- Get basic configuration.
+- Retrieve basic configuration.

-Request Method: `PUT`
+Request method: `PUT`

-- Reload basic configuration.
-- URL must include `?force=true` to force execution and must send data.
+- Reload basic configuration; data must be sent, and the URL must include `?force=true` to enforce execution.
-- curl example: `curl "${controller-api}/configs?force=true" -X PUT -d '{"path": "", "payload": ""}'`

-Request Method: `PATCH`
+Request method: `PATCH`

-- Update basic configuration by providing the configuration to be modified in JSON format.
+- Update basic configuration; data must be sent in the format `'{"mixed-port": 7890}'`, modified as needed for the configuration items to be updated.
-- curl example: `curl ${controller-api}/configs -X PATCH -d '{"mixed-port": 7890}'`

 ### `/configs/geo`

-Request Method: `POST`
+Request method: `POST`

-- Update GEO database.
+- Update the GEO database; data must be sent.
-- Must send data, as it automatically reloads the configuration after the update.
-- curl example: `curl "${controller-api}/configs" -X POST -d '{"path": "", "payload": ""}'`

 ### `/restart`

-Request Method: `POST`
+Request method: `POST`

-- Restart the kernel.
+- Restart the kernel; data must be sent.
-- Must send data.
-- curl example: `curl "${controller-api}/restart " -X POST -d '{"path": "", "payload": ""}'`

-## Update
+## Updates

-### `/upgrade/`
+### `/upgrade`

-Request Method: `POST`
+Request method: `POST`

-- Update the kernel.
+- Update the kernel; data must be sent.
-- Must send data, as it automatically reloads the configuration after the update.
-- curl example: `curl "${controller-api}/upgrade" -X POST -d '{"path": "", "payload": ""}'`

 ### `/upgrade/ui`

-Request Method: `POST`
+Request method: `POST`

-- Update the panel; external-ui must be set.
+- Update the panel; [external-ui](../config/general.md#external-user-interface) must be set.

-- curl example: `curl "${controller-api}/upgrade/ui" -X POST`
+### `/upgrade/geo`

+Request method: `POST`

+- Update the GEO database; data must be sent.

+## Policy Groups

+### `/group`

+Request method: `GET`

+- Retrieve policy group information.

+### `/group/group_name`

+Request method: `GET`

+- Retrieve specific policy group information.

+### `/group/group_name/delay`

+Request method: `GET`

+- Test nodes/policy groups within a specified policy group and return new delay information; the URL must include `?url=xxx&timeout=5000`, modified as needed.

 ## Proxies

 ### `/proxies`

-Request Method: `GET`
+Request method: `GET`

-- Get proxy information.
+- Retrieve proxy information.

-### `/proxies/:name`
+### `/proxies/proxies_name`

-Request Method: `GET`
+Request method: `GET`

-- Get specific proxy information.
+- Retrieve specific proxy information.

-Request Method: `PUT`
+Request method: `PUT`

-- Select a specific proxy.
+- Select a specific proxy; data must be included in the format `'{"name":"Japan"}'`.

+### `/proxies/proxies_name/delay`

+Request method: `GET`

+- Test a specified proxy and return new delay information; the URL must include `?url=xxx&timeout=5000`, modified as needed.

+## Proxy Sets

+### `/providers/proxies`

+Request method: `GET`

+- Retrieve all information for all proxy sets.

-### `/proxies/:name/delay`
+### `/providers/proxies/providers_name`

-Request Method: `GET`
+Request method: `GET`

-- Get delay test information for a specific proxy.
+- Retrieve information for a specific proxy set.

+Request method: `PUT`

+- Update the proxy set.

+### `/providers/proxies/providers_name/healthcheck`

+Request method: `GET`

+- Trigger a health check for a specific proxy set.

+### `/providers/proxies/providers_name/proxies_name/healthcheck`

+- Test a specified proxy within the proxy set and return new delay information; the URL must include `?url=xxx&timeout=5000`, modified as needed.

 ## Rules

 ### `/rules`

-Request Method: `GET`
+Request method: `GET`

-- Get rule information.
+- Retrieve rule information.

+## Rule Sets

+### `/providers/rules`

+Request method: `GET`

+- Retrieve all information for all rule sets.

+### `/providers/rules/providers_name`

+Request method: `PUT`

+- Update the rule set.

 ## Connections

 ### `/connections`

-Request Method: `GET`
+Request method: `GET`

-- Get connection information.
+- Retrieve connection information.

-Request Method: `DELETE`
+Request method: `DELETE`

 - Close all connections.

 ### `/connections/:id`

-Request Method: `DELETE`
+Request method: `DELETE`

 - Close a specific connection.

-## Proxy Providers

-### `/providers/proxies`

-Request Method: `GET`

-- Get information for all proxies in all Proxy Providers.

-### `/providers/proxies/:name`

-Request Method: `GET`

-- Get information for proxies in a specific Proxy Providers.

-Request Method: `PUT`

-- Update Proxy Providers.

-### `/providers/proxies/:name/healthcheck`

-Request Method: `GET`

-- Trigger health check for a specific  Proxy Providers.

-## Rule Providers

-### `/providers/rules`

-Request Method: `GET`

-- Get information for all Rule Providers.

-### `/providers/rules/:name`

-Request Method: `PUT`

-- Update Rule Providers.

 ## Domain Query

 ### `/dns/query`

-Request Method: `GET`
+Request method: `GET`

-- Get DNS query data for a specified name and type.
+- Retrieve DNS query data for a specified name and type; the URL must include `?name=example.com&type=A`, modified as needed.

-Parameters:

-- `name` (required): The domain name to query.
-- `type` (optional): The DNS record type to query (e.g., A, MX, CNAME, etc.).

-Example: `GET /dns/query?name=example.com&type=A`

 ## DEBUG

-`/debug` requires the core to start with [debug log level](../config/general.md#_5)
+`/debug` requires the kernel to be started with the [log level](../config/general.md#log-level) set to `debug`.

 ### `/debug/gc`

-Request Method: `PUT`
+Request method: `PUT`

-- Perform a manual GC.
+- Perform active garbage collection.
-- curl example: `curl "${controller-api}/debug/gc" -X PUT`

 ### `/debug/pprof`

-Open `http://${controller-api}/debug/pprof` in a browser to view raw DEBUG information, including:
+Open in a browser `http://${controller-api}/debug/pprof` to view raw DEBUG information, where:

-- `allocs` shows the memory allocation for each function call, including the size and number of allocations on the stack and heap.
-This report helps identify memory leaks and frequent memory allocations in the code.
+- `allocs` indicates memory allocation for each function call, including the size of memory allocated on the stack and heap, as well as the number of allocations.
+This report is primarily to help identify memory leaks and frequent memory requests in the code.
-- `heap` report provides detailed information about the program's use of memory on the heap, including the size, quantity, and address of allocated memory blocks, sorted by size.
-This report is useful for finding places where memory usage is too high.
-You can view object sizes in the heap report to identify areas of excessive memory usage.
+- The `heap` report provides detailed information about memory usage on the heap, including the size, number, and address of allocated memory blocks, sorted by size.
+This report is mainly to locate areas of excessive memory usage; we can check object sizes in the heap report to find areas of high memory consumption.

-#### Install [Graphviz](https://graphviz.org/download/) to view graphical debug information
+#### Install [Graphviz](https://graphviz.org/download/) to view graphical debug information.

 ##### View Graphical Heap Report